Yahoo Messenger Acai Berry Virus

 Of course, you would have to consider, to get people to click on links, it has to be entirely in their interest.
 For most, it is too tempting to resist.
 Especially if you have not encountered them or have been educated of these threats, chances are you may experience them first hand and may become a forgettable one for overlooking the value of security on the web.

-Categories: IT Security Basics, Instant Messaging, Malware, Privacy & Anonymity, Spyware
+Filed Under: Instant Messaging, IT Security Basics, Malware, Privacy & Anonymity, Spyware Tagged With: hyperlinks, identity-theft, messaging, phishing

 Voicemail Spam on Your Mobile – Coming Soon